TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 **Automatic Renewal:** **To the extent permitted by applicable law, subscriptions automatically renew at the end of each subscription period unless cancelled beforehand.
 Monthly plans renew for 30-day periods.
 Annual plans renew for one-year periods.** You must pay the annual or monthly fee (plus any taxes) when each renewal period starts.
 Unused storage, bandwidth, and other usage limits do not roll over.

-**How to Decline Renewal:** **Self-Serve customers may opt out of automatic renewal by changing their account settings.
-Enterprise customers may opt out according to the Enterprise Terms.** Any opt-out or notice of non-renewal will not affect the current subscription period.
+**How to Decline Renewal:** **Self-Serve subscribers may opt out of automatic renewal by changing their account settings.
+Enterprise plan customers may opt out according to the Enterprise Terms.** Any opt-out or notice of non-renewal will not affect the current subscription period.
 Vimeo may decline renewals.

-**Lapse Policy:** When a subscription ends, the account will, at Vimeo’s option, revert to free account status or will be deleted.
+**Lapse Policy:** When a subscription ends, the account will, at Vimeo’s option, revert to Basic (free) account status or will be deleted.
 Any content in the account may be deleted to comply with the limitations of the new account status.
 You are responsible for archiving your content.
 Vimeo shall not be responsible for the loss of any content.
 We may publish additional guidelines regarding the treatment of lapsed subscriptions.
 These guidelines describe current practices only and shall not require Vimeo to provide any level of post-subscription account status.

 **In-App Purchase:** We may allow you to purchase subscriptions within Apps.
 When you make such “in-app” purchases, you will be billed by the app platform, not us. **To turn off automatic renewal for subscriptions, access your platform’s account settings (not Vimeo’s).** Our refund policy does not apply to in-app purchases.
 Any billing inquiries should be directed to the app platform.

+**Resale:** You may not sell, resell, rent, lease, or distribute any plan or any other aspect of our Services to any third party unless authorized by us in writing.

 5\.
 Acceptable Use Policy